 \section{Abstract}

-In more and more applications, a quantity of interest may depend on several covariates, with at least one of them infinite-dimensional (e.g. a curve).
-To select the relevant covariates in this context, we propose an adaptation of the Lasso method.
+It is more and more frequently the case in applications that the data we observe come from one or more random variables taking values in an infinite dimensional space, e.g. curves.
+The need to have tools adapted to the nature of these data explains the growing interest in the field of functional data analysis.
+The model we study in this paper assumes a linear dependence between a quantity of interest and several covariates, at least one of which has an infinite dimension.
+To select the relevant covariates in this context, we investigate adaptations of the Lasso method.
 Two estimation methods are defined.
-The first one consists in the minimisation of a criterion inspired by classical Lasso inference under group sparsity \citep{YL2006,lounici_oracle_2011} on the whole multivariate functional space $\mathbf H$.
-The second one minimises the same criterion but on a finite-dimensional subspace of $\mathbf H$ which dimension is chosen by a penalized leasts-squares method base on the work of~\citet{BBM99}.
-Sparsity-oracle inequalities are proven in case of fixed or random design in our infinite-dimensional context.
-To calculate the solutions of both criteria, we propose a coordinate-wise descent algorithm, inspired by the \emph{glmnet} algorithm \citep{FHHT07}.
-A numerical study on simulated and experimental datasets illustrates the behavior of the estimators.
+The first one consists in the minimization of a Group-Lasso criterion on the multivariate functional space $\mathbf H$.
+The second one minimizes the same criterion but on a finite dimensional subspaces of $\mathbf H$ whose dimension is chosen by a penalized least squares method.
+We prove oracle inequalities of sparsity in the case where the design is fixed or random.
+To compute the solutions of both criteria in practice, we propose a coordinate descent algorithm.
+A numerical study on simulated and real data illustrates the behavior of the estimators.

 $\;$